phax/peppol-commons/README.md

 # News and noteworthy

+v12.4.2 - work in progress
+* Removed the Peppol G2 certificates from the default `truststore/2025/` folder truststores.
+Only G3 is remaining
+* Moved the file `complete-truststore.jks` into the `2018` subfolder as it is no longer relevant

 v12.4.1 - 2026-04-09
 * Class `PeppolMLSBuilder` now has a customizable identifier factory
 * Updated to Peppol eDEC Code Lists v9.6